xb36/transgram/README.md

 ## Basic Usage

 In groups and channels, you will need to use the reply function to answer incoming chat messages.
-This way, you can still have internal conversations in your group without the customer(s).
-In Supergroups, you can use the `/topic [name]` (or `/thread [name]`) command as an reply to spawn a new thread in which you can chat with the respective customer "normally", without the need of using the reply function.
-You can `/close` a thread, or use the `/topic` (or `/thread`) command again to create a new thread and close the old one (this may be useful whenever the topic of your conversation changes and you want to keep an overview).
+This way, you can still have internal conversations in your group apart from ongoing customer chats.
+In Supergroups, you can use the `/topic [name]` (or `/thread [name]`) command via a reply to spawn a new thread in which you can chat with the respective customer "normally", without the need of using the reply function.
+You can use the `/topic` (or `/thread`) command again to create a new thread and close the old one (this may be useful whenever the topic of your conversation changes and you want to keep an overview).

 ## Message Types